rfkinline/BTC-Dashboard/README.md

 # BTC Dashboard
+- v2.0.0
-BTC dashboard is a Python program that you can run on a Raspberry Pi or PC and displays the output on a LCD Screen.
+BTC dashboard is a Python program that you can run on a Raspberry Pi or computer of your choice and displays the output on a screen.
 The program provides up-to-date tracking of key Bitcoin indicators.
 The program uses free API's online and automatically respects their free data request limits. <br>
 No accounts, API keys, or log-ins required<br>
 The dashboard indicators include:<br>
 <li> Market Data: Price, sats/USD, 24hr Change, BTC Dominance, Circulating Supply, and MarketCap.